-Being in a relationship is hard, and requires mental and emotional labour.
+Being in romantic relationships is hard, and requires mental and emotional labor.
 It takes a lot of effort and communication from both parties to maintain a healthy balance.
-Psychedelic experiences could help break down barriers, improve communication, and achieve that balance.
-Not only have psychedelic drugs been found to reduce the symptoms of anxiety and depression, and enhance productivity, they can also lead to a deeper connection and understanding between couples.
+A psychedelic experience could help break down barriers, improve communication, and achieve that balance.
+Not only have psychedelic drugs been found to reduce the symptoms of mental health disorders like anxiety and depression, and enhance productivity, they can also lead to a deeper connection and understanding between couples.

 Oxytocin is a naturally occurring hormone and a neurotransmitter produced in the hypothalamus.
 It’s transmitted into the bloodstream by the pituitary gland, a small pea-sized structure underneath the brain, behind the bridge of the nose.
 This hormone is released during childbirth, sex, orgasms, and breastfeeding, so it’s no surprise it plays a significant role in social interactions and sexual reproduction.
 In 2012, a study by researchers from the Department of Psychology and the Gonda Brain Sciences Center in Israel found that couples in the early stages of romantic attachment had higher levels of oxytocin than unattached couples, with the levels lasting for at least six months.

 Oxytocin triggers feelings of love, trust, empathy, and protection.
 This hormone elevates mood and makes people feel more attached to their romantic partners.
 A 2013 study by researchers at the University of Oxford found that oxytocin can enhance positive relationship memories, positive communication, processing of bonding cues, fidelity, and emotion recognition.